Nathanael91998/CS4263VisionDocument/README.md

 **_1.2 Solution Overview_**

-The purpose of this program is to assist charge nurses with assigning oncoming scheduled nurses to NICU infants at the beginning of each shift based on a matching algorithm for nursing and patient characteristics.
+This software looks to assist charge nurses with assigning oncoming scheduled nurses to NICU infants at the beginning of each shift based on a matching algorithm for nursing and patient characteristics.
 The system should be able to show updated data and assignments for all users when changes are made to the assignments.
 The software will suggest available nurses for each room based